thomaspical/sharepointio/README.md

 SharepointIO
 =============

-An easy use of Office365-REST-Python-Client to download/upload/list sharepoint files
+An easy use of Office365-REST-Python-Client to download/upload/list sharepoint files.
+Can be installed from Pypi with `pip install sharepointio`

 **********
 How to use